department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/contact-information/bad-address-indicator/uat/conversation-guide.md

 **Task goal: Make sure the alert is easy to find and understand, and quickly prompts participants to take action and update their information.**

--   Ok, great.
-Now we'll go through this step by step.
+-   Ok, now we'll go through this step by step.
 -   First, please go to your Profile.

 #### UAT